Giannis Antetokounmpo: Senior national team

 Antetokounmpo represented Greece at the 2019 FIBA Basketball World Cup, where he became the first reigning NBA MVP to play in a World Cup.
 He averaged 14.8 points, 8.8 rebounds, 2.4 assists, 2.4 steals, and 0.6 blocks per game, in 5 games played.
 Greece finished 11th in the tournament after they failed to advance past the second round, which was regarded as a disappointing result in national and international sports media.

 He rejoined the team in August 2022.
 On August 25, 2022, Antetokounmpo scored a national team career-high 40 points, along with 8 rebounds and 5 assists, in a 94–100 overtime loss to Serbia in the 2023 World Cup qualifiers.

 In September, Antetokounmpo played in the EuroBasket 2022 with Greece, his second of such tournament.
 On September 6, Antetokounmpo scored 41 points in a 99–79 group stage win over Ukraine.
-This was the twelfth-highest points tally of all-time, and the most points scored in a EuroBasket game since Dirk Nowitzki in 2001.
+This was the twelfth-highest points tally of all time, and the most points scored in a EuroBasket game since Dirk Nowitzki in 2001.
 Greece was eliminated by Germany in the quarter-finals, in a game in which Antetokounmpo had 31 points, 7 rebounds and 8 assists but was ejected after two unsportsmanlike fouls.
 He averaged 29.3 points, 8.8 rebounds, 4.7 assists, 1.5 steals and 0.8 blocks per game in 6 games played, while shooting 56.6% from the field.
 Antetokounmpo finished the tournament as the leading scorer and was selected to the All-Tournament Team.

+At the 2024 Summer Olympics, he carried the Greek flag at the Opening Ceremonies.
+He subsequently represented Greece in group stage against Canada, Spain and Australia, eventually finishing third with a 1–2 record.
+Greece was eliminated by Germany in the quarter-finals, in a game in which Antetokounmpo scored 22 points.
+He averaged a tournament high 25.8 points along with 6.3 rebounds, 3.5 assists in 4 games played, while shooting 67.8% from the field.
+For his performances, Antetokounmpo was named to the tournament's All-Second Team.